Understanding the Causes of Inflation

 How Does Inflation Work?

 Inflation reduces money’s purchasing power, affecting individual sectors or the entire economy.
 The expectation of inflation can further sustain this devaluation, leading workers to demand higher wages and businesses to charge higher prices, reinforcing the cycle of rising prices.
+Inflation can be classified into three types: demand-pull inflation, cost-push inflation, and built-in inflation.

 Types of Inflation